top of page

 Our Director

-Rev. Fr.
-Thomas Colyandro is an Orthodox priest, confessor, retreat master, and writer who has provided spiritual guidance, and conducted seminars.
-He has spoken at more than 160 parishes and monasteries, written and/or edited books and articles in theology and spirituality; and has been interviewed frequently regarding these same subjects.
+Rev. Dr. Thomas Colyandro is an Orthodox priest, confessor, retreat master, and writer who has given over 175 talks at parishes, monasteries, conferences, and seminars.
+He has written and/or edited books and articles in spirituality and theology and has been interviewed frequently regarding these same subjects.
 Fr.
-Thomas' doctoral research centered on his original concept of an "uncreated silence," which exists by the presence of God in prayer and is fostered by spiritual relationships.
-He was the assistant director of the Center for Faith & Culture at the University of St. Thomas and taught graduate courses in theology, eschatology, ecclesiastical history, comparative religion, and leadership in adult faith formation at multiple universities.
+Thomas’ work has centered on his original concept of an “uncreated silence,” which exists through the Holy Spirit, can be heard in silent prayer, and is fostered by spiritual relationships.
+He is the director of the theology program at St. Athanasius College and was the assistant director of the Center for Faith & Culture at the University of St. Thomas.
+He has taught graduate courses in spirituality, theology, ecclesiastical history, comparative religion, and leadership in adult faith formation at multiple universities.

 Our Two Basic Programs